wa0x6e/Fresque/README.md

 * **tail**

 Tail a worker's log.
 If you have more than one log file, you'll be prompted with list of log.

+* **Monitor**

+Monitor the state of started workers.
+If it detects that a worker is missing, the monitor start the worker with the initial configuration.

 * **enqueue**